srdn25/srdn25/README.md

 - 👋 Hi, I’m a software engineer
-- 👀 I’m interested in new interesting opportunities
+- 👀 I’m interested in new opportunities
-- 🌱 I’m currently learning backend engineering (Node.js, AWS, PostgreSQL) also I sometimes work with frontend
-- 💞️ I’m looking to collaborate on popular libraries or info collecting or for creating a messenger bot
+- 💞️ I’m looking to collaborate on popular libraries
-- 📫 How to reach me, you can create an issue or just write a comment here.
-Or just send me an email at srdn2417@gmail.com
+- 📫 How to reach me, you can create an issue or write a comment here.
+Or send me an email at srdn2417@gmail.com

 ## My contacts